 Before Flacco was drafted by Baltimore, the Ravens won four times in 13 games in Pittsburgh.
 Only one Ravens quarterback (Tony Banks) had won there more than once.

-Since 2010, Flacco is 3-0 in Pittsburgh during the regular season and 11-13 elsewhere.
+Since 2010, Flacco is 3-0 in Pittsburgh during the regular season and 11-13 elsewhere on the road.
 The Steelers did get the best of Flacco in the playoffs following the 2010 season, but that doesn't mean Flacco has failed to step up when it counts.

 In 2010, Flacco was down 14-10 with 68 seconds remaining and no timeouts.
 He finished off a 40-yard drive with an 18-yard pass to T.J.
 Houshmandzadeh with 32 seconds left.